grace-yoon1/DATA150/Blumenstock.md

 2. "Transparency is the underlying issue to many of these problems, so an increase in this on both ends (data based issues & human based issues) could lead to better results."
 Nira Nair

 3. "In lieu of such drastic potential for promoting applications yet demoralizing hinderances, the balancing act can become difficult."
+Kayla Seggelke

-Kayla Seggelke How do you respond to these ideas regarding "good intent", "transparency" and the difficult "balancing act" when considering the intersection of human development with data science?
-Please prepare your response for next Thursday's class.
+How do you respond to these ideas regarding "good intent," "transparency," and the difficult "balancing act" when considering the intersection of human development with data science?